Hundreds of thousands of people go missing every year for varying reasons. It is impossible to predict how each case will end.

 A recurring theme with most missing person’s case is the fact that the victims realized they had been kidnapped.
 But Steve Carter’s case was different.
 He didn’t realize that he had been abducted until he tried to find his biological parents.
 Steve Carter always knew that he had been adopted.
 His birth certificate listed him as a half-native Hawaiian.
 However, during his search he stumbled across a website for missing children and found the image of a missing boy who looked a lot like he did.
 The name of the missing boy was Max Panama Barnes.
 It turns out Carter was Barnes, and that his mother had kidnapped him before he was one.
 Shortly after that, his mom was admitted into a mental institution and Carter was sent to a Hawaiian orphanage where he was adopted.

 A high percentage of missing cases are closed.
 In 2012, the FBI logged up to 661, 590 missing person’s case.
 Of this number, 659,514 were cleared through good police work, private investigations, and/or the subject simply returning home alive.
-Most missing person cases are resolved within the first 96 hours.
+As Manhattan private investigator Darrin Giglio tells us, most missing person cases are resolved within the first 96 hours.
 However, as the cases above proved, even after decades missing people can still be found.